Visitors Medical Insurance

 A religious vocation means a calling to religious life, evidenced by the demonstration of a lifelong commitment, such as taking vows.
 Examples include nuns, monks, and religious brothers and sisters.

-A religious denomination generally should have a formal code of doctrine and discipline, religious services and ceremonies, some form of ecclesiastical government, a recognized creed and form or worship, religious congregations and established places of worship.
+A religious denomination generally should have a formal code of doctrine and discipline, religious services and ceremonies, some form of ecclesiastical government, a recognized creed and form of worship, religious congregations, and established places of worship.
 However, if an interdenominational religious organization is tax-exempt, it also may be treated as a religious denomination.

-If you are located outside the US, you can apply directly at the US embassy/consulate for R visa.
+If you are located outside the U.S., you can apply directly at the U.S. Embassy/Consulate for an R visa.
 It is NOT needed for the sponsoring religious organization to first file the petition using the Form I-129.
-However, if you are already in the US, the religious organization must file the petition for a change of status, extension of stay, or change of employment.
+However, if you are already in the U.S., the religious organization must file the petition for a change of status, extension of stay, or change of employment.

 If your sponsor terminates the employment at any time, they are not obliged to pay your airfare to return back to your home country unless they have entered into a contract to do so.